-Cajun | Creole
+Cajun and Creole

 On the other hand, Creole cuisine has more diverse influences, including French, Spanish, African, and Caribbean.
 Creole dishes tend to be more refined and often feature ingredients like tomatoes, seafood, and a variety of herbs and spices.
-Some popular Creole dishes include shrimp and grits, red beans and rice, and Crawfish Pie.
+Some popular Creole dishes include shrimp and grits, red beans and rice, and crawfish pie.

 -